pofesk0/lastcodeduresskeyboard/README.md

 Go to your phone's Settings, find 'Build Number' and tap 10 times.
 Then find 'Developer Options'.

-To use ADB via Wi-Fi
+To use ADB via Wi-Fi:
 Enable Wireless debugging in Developer Options, install [Shizuku](https://github.com/RikkaApps/Shizuku/releases/latest), then pair and start Shizuku service.
 Then install [aShell](https://f-droid.org/packages/in.sunilpaulmathew.ashell/).
 Open it, allow access to Shizuku, and use the required ADB command.

-To use ADB via PC
+To use ADB via PC:
 Enable USB debugging in Developer Options.

 Windows: